yankeebobo/statamicthemes.github.io/_articles/2013-07-28-customising-the-redactor-field-statamic.md

 ---
-main_img: ""
-title: Customising The Redactor Field Statamic
+title: "Customising The Redactor Field Statamic"
-meta_title: ""
+layout: post
 meta_desc: >
   A short screencast that takes you through how to customise the Redactor